 Touchscreen panel: This will look good.
 They use GE & Honeywell equipment but not for their control panel.
-Every package gets a 2 Gig or Sky touchscreen panel.
+Every package now gets a Sky touchscreen panel instead of the 2gig.

-Seamless automation: That was easy… From the panel to the smart phone control, everything is one smooth transition.
+Seamless automation: That was easy… From the panel to the smartphone control, iOS devices, Android boxes, and devices, everything is one smooth transition.
 Imagine driving into a 50 ft. range from your home and the alarm turns off, doors unlock and you walk in.

 Energy Management: Save some money!
-The energy management package gives you 12 energy efficient light bulbs, thermostat control, weather alerts and small appliance control.
+The energy management package gives you 12 energy-efficient light bulbs, smart thermostat control, weather alerts, and small appliance control.

 The Neighborhood Blog: Does anyone read this?
-Daily blog with dozens of security (not just home) articles.
+You should.
+A daily blog with dozens of security (not just home) articles.
 They are socially involved online and actively involved with serving the community.

 Hello… Anyone Home?